-Applicants for first-year admission in the NYIT College of Osteopathic Medicine must meet the following academic requirements prior to matriculation:
+Applicants for first-year admission in the NYIT College of Osteopathic Medicine (NYITCOM) in Old Westbury, N.Y. or Jonesboro, A.R. must meet the following academic requirements prior to matriculation:

-1. Have a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education is required.
-Candidates from a college where a formal articulation agreement exists for a combined degree are an exception to this requirement.
+1. Have a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education.
+Candidates from a college or university where a formal articulation agreement exists for a combined degree are an exception to this requirement.

-NYITCOM will consider candidates with credentials from a college or university outside of the United States who have submitted an evaluation of their transcripts by World Education Services or Globe Language Services to AACOMAS for verifying the equivalency of the minimum requirements for admission.
+NYITCOM will consider candidates with credentials from a college or university outside of the United States who have submitted an evaluation of their transcripts by World Education Services or Globe Language Services to American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) for verifying the equivalency of the minimum requirements for admission.

-2. Applicants must have completed an acceptable academic year sequence, with a grade of "C" or better, in the following prerequisite courses:
+2. Applicants must have completed an acceptable academic year sequence, with a grade of "C" or better, in the following prerequisite courses (exceptions are made on a case-by-case basis by the Committee on Admissions):

-English: 6 semester hours
+English: six semester hours

-Biology, including a basic course in general biology or general zoology (lecture and lab): 8 semester hours
+Biology, including a basic course in general biology or general zoology (lecture and lab): eight semester hours

-General Chemistry (lecture and lab): 8 semester hours
+General Chemistry (lecture and lab): eight semester hours

-Organic Chemistry I (lecture and lab): 4 semester hours
+Organic Chemistry I (lecture and lab): four semester hours

-Organic Chemistry II (lecture and lab): 4 semester hours.
-Biochemistry, 4 semester hours with lab, may be substituted for Organic Chemistry II.
+Organic Chemistry II (lecture and lab): four semester hours.
+Biochemistry, four semester hours with lab, may be substituted for Organic Chemistry II.

-Physics (lecture and lab): 8 semester hours
+Physics (lecture and lab): eight semester hours